If you are a dog lover, you must be familiar with the German Shepherd Dog.

 Not for the first-time owner:

 Despite the fact that they are smart, intelligent, and easily trainable, they are not an ideal breed for first-time owners.
 They need constant training and socialization from an early age which an inexperienced owner may not be able to provide them.
 Still, if you plan to get a GSD, it is suggested to take the help of a professional trainer so your fur baby does not develop behavioral issues.

 They have smartness overloaded

-The German Shepherd dogs are highly smart and pick everything instantly, either it’s the training commands or your daily routine.
+German Shepherd dogs are highly smart and pick everything instantly, whether it’s the training commands or your daily routine.
 Along with that, they are extremely sensitive and sense your mood swings better than you.
 Their intelligence and sensitivity make them ideal dogs for anyone because they are always ready to please their owners.